-The field appraiser is responsible for the data entry of his/her fieldwork directly into the computer file.
-This responsibility includes not only data entry, but also quality assurance.
+The Chief Appraiser is responsible for the data entry of the contracted appraiser's fieldwork into the computer file.
+This responsibility includes not only data entry, but also a place to check for quality assurance.

 The date of last inspection, extent of that inspection, and the CAD appraiser responsible are listed on the CAMA record.
 If a property owner or jurisdiction dispute CAD's records concerning this data during a hearing, via a telephone call or correspondence received, CAMA may be altered based on the evidence provided (this information is kept in the history of each account).
 Typically, a field inspection is requested to verify this evidence for the current year's valuation or for the next year's valuation.
 Every year a field review of certain areas or neighborhoods in the jurisdiction is done during the data review/re-list field effort.